nicoloddo/x-tree-search/README.md

 If you want to use the OpenSpiel wrapper:

-1. First, install OpenSpiel by following their installation guidance on [GitHub](https://github.com/google-deepmind/open_spiel)
+1. Install OpenSpiel by following their installation guidance on [GitHub](https://github.com/google-deepmind/open_spiel)

-2. Then install the specific OpenSpiel version required by x-tree-search:
+2. Then install the specific OpenSpiel version required by x-tree-search (already in the requirements.txt for non windows users):

 ```bash
 pip install open_spiel==1.5